Acacia meiantha

-Acacia meiantha is a species of flowering plant in the family Fabaceae and the subgenus Phyllodineae that is endemic to a small area in eastern Australia.
+Acacia meiantha is a species of flowering plant in the family Fabaceae and the subgenus Phyllodineae.
+It is endemic to a small area in eastern Australia.
 It was listed as Endangered in 2018 according to the Environment Protection and Biodiversity Conservation Act 1999.

 Description

 The shrub has an erect or sometimes straggling habit and can grow to a height of around 1.5 to 2.5 m and often spreads by suckering.
 It has smooth greenish brown to grey or light brown coloured bark and angled hairy branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.

 The crowded, glabrous and evergreen phyllodes are straight to slightly curved, with a length of 1 to 6.5 cm and a width of 0.4 to 1 mm and have an indistinct midvein.
 It blooms between July and October producing yellow flowers.
 The simple inflorescences are found in groups of 2 to 19 in an axillary raceme.
 The spherical flower-heads have a diameter of 3 to 5 mm and contain four to eight yellow to dark yellow coloured flowers.
 Following flowering firmly papery to thinly leathery glabrous seed pods form.
 The straight or slightly curved pods are more or less flat and straight sided or constricted a little between each of the seeds. the pods are around 2.7 to 8.5 cm in length and 4 to 7 mm wide.